jeffflater/mock-json-api/README.md

 - **mockRoutes**: An array of routes to mock
     - **name**: The unique identifier of the service method to be mocked
     - **mockRoute**: The URl of the route to mock
+    - **testScope**: The behavior of the route response; success, fail, or error
+    - **testScenario**: Determines which JSON template to return in the array when testScope is "success"
     - **jsonTemplate**: The actual object to be returned from the mock route.
 This will also tell node how to construct the dummy data the first time the route is requested

 ```javascript